Museums in Amsterdam

 Cool places near Amsterdam

 Don’t get us wrong, we love Amsterdam.
 However, there’s much more to see and do in the Netherlands!
-The fact that the country is so small, makes it really easy to travel around.
+The fact that the country is so small, makes it easy to travel around.
 There are other towns and cities with a completely different atmosphere to explore within less than an hour by public transport.
-You can even flee the busy city by bike and explore the hidden secrets surrounding Amsterdam.
+What about Leiden, Muiden, Volendam and Weesp?
+You can even flee the busy city by bike and explore these hidden secrets surrounding Amsterdam.
 Thus we strongly recommend reserving at least one day for a day trip from Amsterdam.

 Haarlem